 link: ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime

 Now you should be able to open any directory from the command line with

 sublime .
 Sublime comes with powerful settings and amazing customization.
 You can choose from a wide range of themes or packages to make your developer experience nicer and easier.

 It’s optional, but you might want to install an advanced command line (terminal) tool.
 I suggest iTerm2 whereas Homebrew helps you to install it.

 brew cask install iterm2

-Next you may want to setup a SSH connection to GitHub.
+Last but not least, it is time to create an account on GitHub.
+It will be your place to share, collaborate on and discuss about exciting projects.
+Follow the setup instructions from the GitHub and Git Essentials article.
+In addition, you may want to setup a SSH connection to GitHub.
 It allows you to connect to your external repositories in a secure way.
-Therefor follow the instructions on GitHub.
+Therefore, follow the instructions on GitHub.

 The Road to learn React

 Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 190+ pages of learning material.
 Learn React like 14.500+ readers.Get the Book